girlnotfound/PostTrack-Personnel/README.md

 - View all roles: Users can explore a table displaying job titles, role IDs, associated departments, and the respective salaries for each role.

-- View all employees: Users can check out a detailed table with employee information including IDs, names, job titles and their salaries.
+- View all employees: Users can check out a detailed table with employee information including IDs, names, job titles, salaries and managers.

 - Add a department: Users can enter the name of the new department and add it to the database.